JordanMarr/jordanmarr.github.io/fsharp/ssdt-type-provider/index.md

 Only very simple views are being parsed for this first release.
 Views that have any nesting or functions will likely have missing columns.
 Over time, I hope to improve the parser so that it can handle many of the more common views.

-#### No support for Stored Procs and Functions (yet)
+#### No support for Functions (yet)

-The first version of SSDT provider does not yet implement support for stored procs or functions.
+The first version of SSDT provider does not yet implement support for functions.
 This is planned for a future release, but I was anxious to get v1 released before Christmas, so concessions were made! 🎄

 #### No support for the "individuals" feature